How Much Does a New Roof Cost? [2024]

 Roof Type House Type Avg.
 Cost Duration

-These estimations are based on the average UK 3 bedroom semi-detatched house with a gable roof that has a pitch of 25 degrees.
+The estimations below are based on the average 3 bedroom semi-detatched house in the UK which has a gable roof with a pitch of 25 degrees.

 Material Avg.
 Cost